imStav/doc-driven-blog/README.md

-# Content v2 Minimal Starter
+# Document Driven Blog

-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+A Nuxt Content Blog, using the Document Driven mode of Nuxt Content.

-## Setup
+## ⌨️ Setup

 Make sure to install the dependencies: